sparkison/m3u-editor/README.md

 # m3u editor

-A simple `m3u` playlist editor, similar to **xteve** or **threadfin**.
+A simple `m3u` playlist editor, similar to **xteve** or **threadfin**, with `epg` management.
-As of now, there are no plans for EPG integration, but if there's enough interest this can be looked into.

 > [!TIP]
 > Has been tested on large playlist ([https://github.com/iptv-org/iptv](https://github.com/iptv-org/iptv)), with up to 10000+ channels.
-Note that larger lists will take longer to sync (likely a minute or two for every ~10k channels).
+Note that larger lists will take longer to sync (likely a closer to a minute for every ~10k channels, depending on the list.
+Some import quicker than others.).

-> [!NOTE]
-> Ability to merge playlists is not currently available, but could be fairly easily added if there are enough requests for this feature.

 ## How It Works

 1. Initialization and M3U Playlist(s) creation:
     - The service loads M3U playlist from specified URL, downloading and processing it.
     - Each playlist will have a unique URL to output enabled channels and any customizations
     - Only enabled channels will be returned.
+2. Initialization and XML EPG(s) creation:
+    - The service loads EPG from specified URL, or from the uploaded file, downloading and processing it.
+File should conform to the [XMLTV standard](https://github.com/XMLTV/xmltv/blob/master/xmltv.dtd).
+    - Each playlist will have a unique URL to output enabled channels EPG data
+    - Only enabled channels, that have been mapped to an EPG, will be returned.
-2. Automatic playlist(s) sync:
+3. Automatic playlist(s) and epg(s) syncing:
-    - Playlist sync happens upon creation, and every 24hr after.
+    - Playlist and EPG syncs happens upon creation, and every 24hr after.
 The schedule can be adjusted after playlist is created.
+Auto sync can also be disabled to prevent this (an initial sync will still happen upon creation).
+4. (Optionally) custom and merged playlists can be created:
+    - Merged playlists will allow you to create a new playlist from existing playslist, allowing you to combine multiple playlists into one.
+    - Custom playlists allow you to select specific channels from existing playslist to compose a new playlist.
-3. HTTP endpoints:
+5. HTTP endpoints:
     - The app can be accessed here: [http://localhost:36400](http://localhost:36400)
       - **LOGIN INFO**: user = admin, password = admin
     - Each playlist will have a unique URL, in the format: `http://localhost:36400/9dfbc010-a809-4a31-801d-ca2a34030966/playlist.m3u`
+    - Each playlist will also have a unique EPG URL, in a similar format: `http://localhost:36400/9dfbc010-a809-4a31-801d-ca2a34030966/epg.xml`
+      - **NOTE** Only enabled channels that have been mapped to an EPG will be included.
-4. Customization:
+6. Customization:
+    - Enable/disable auto syncing of Playlists and EPGs.
-    - Modify M3U channel numbers and offset.
+    - Modify M3U channel numbers, logos, and offset.
 Channels are opt-in, so **all channels will be disabled by default** and need to be enabled based on your preference.
 This is to prevent channel additions automatically populating your playlist.

 ## Prerequisites

 - [Docker](https://www.docker.com/) installed on your system.
 - M3U URLs containing a playlist of video streams.
+- (Optionally) EPG URLs/files containing valid XMLTV data.

 ## Screenshots